ethtri/SnapCase_App/docs/PROJECT_MANAGEMENT.md

 - Asset references (screenshots, JSON captures) stay under `Images/diagnostics/` because AgentReports cite those exact paths‚Äîlink to them rather than duplicating blobs inside `docs/`.
 - When logging work in `PROGRESS.md`, always cite the lowercase `docs/...` path so WSL + Windows contributors share the same filename casing.

-### Git Workflow ‚Äì November 8, 2025
+### Git Workflow - November 8, 2025
-- **Branch per task:** Before editing, create (or reuse) a branch named `task/SprintNN-TaskXX-<slug>` so each prompt‚Äôs diff stays isolated.
+- **Branch per task:** Before editing, create (or reuse) a branch named `task/SprintNN-TaskXX-<slug>` so each prompt's diff stays isolated.
 Do not stack multiple tasks on `main`.
-- **Clean status ritual:** Run `git status` before making changes.
-If unrelated files appear, stop and notify the PM rather than piling on.
-Repeat `git status` at the end and ensure only files from the current task show as modified.
-- **Commit or stash before handoff:** When the task finishes (or timebox expires) either commit/push the task branch or `git stash push -m "SprintNN-TaskXX partial"` if additional follow-up is needed.
-Never leave a dirty working tree for the next agent.
+- **Workspace standard:** Operate from `C:\Repos\SnapCase_App` (outside OneDrive).
+If the path differs, stop and relocate the worktree before editing.
+- **Hard clean-tree gate:** Start only when `git status` is clean and no other worktree is dirty.
+If dirty: (1) restore any `Snapcase-Flow-Mockups/*` deletions from `origin/main`; (2) delete or stash stray diagnostics/unrelated files; (3) rerun `git status` and proceed only when clean.
+Halt if a merge/rebase is in progress.
+- **Protect mock assets:** Treat `Snapcase-Flow-Mockups/*` as read-only references.
+Do not delete or move files there; if `git status` shows changes/deletions, restore them from `origin/main` before editing any code or docs.
+- **Diagnostics hygiene:** Keep only the final relevant captures.
+Commit the last set to `Images/diagnostics/` or clean them before exit so the tree stays tidy.
+- **Worktree & lint discipline:** One worktree per task, max 3.
+Run `git worktree list` + `git status` before/after prompts; stop if another worktree is dirty.
+Copy `.vercel` from the main worktree if missing, run `vercel whoami`, and pull lint config from `origin/main` (never generate a new one).
+- **Stash + handoff:** Name stashes `git stash push -m "<TaskID> context"` and log them in `PROGRESS.md`; never drop or edit others' stashes.
+At handoff, either commit/push the task branch or stash with the Task ID - never leave a dirty tree.
 - **Active prompt cap:** Limit concurrent engineering prompts to **two**.
 Start a third only after one branch has been merged, pushed for review, or stashed.
 The PM should track active branches in `PROGRESS.md`.
-- **Prompt boilerplate:** Include a short checklist in every engineering prompt reminding agents to 1) checkout/create the task branch, 2) run `git status` before/after, and 3) leave the tree clean (commit, push, or stash) before exiting the run.
-- **Worktree & Prompt Discipline:** One worktree per task; run `git worktree list` + `git status` before and after prompts.
-If any worktree is dirty, stop and report; no duplicate worktrees or resets.
-Copy `.vercel` from the main worktree if missing, run `vercel whoami`, and keep the task tree clean on exit.
-Stashes must be named via `git stash push -m "<TaskID> context"` and logged in `PROGRESS.md`; never drop or edit others' stashes.
-End-of-run gate: AgentReport + `PROGRESS.md` + `docs/TaskPipeline.md` updated, tests noted, artifacts saved, `git status` clean, and no secrets committed (env only).
+- **Prompt boilerplate:** Include the preflight checklist (clean tree, correct branch, mock protection, diagnostics hygiene) in every engineering prompt so reviewers can confirm gates were applied.

 ### Prompt Pipeline Tracker ‚Äì November 8, 2025
 - **Single source:** `docs/TaskPipeline.md` lists every scoped prompt with links to required specs, branch names, and the exact phrase sponsors can use to start the agent.
 Keep it updated whenever tasks finish or new ones queue.